beaucronin/restream/README.md

                      +-----------------------------------------------------------------------------------------+
 ```

-The architecture of Restream is driven by the design requirements outlined above.
+The architecture of Restream is driven by the design requirements outlined in the introduction.
 The main components are:

 - A [pushpin](http://pushpin.org/) process (run from a [docker container](https://github.com/fanout/docker-pushpin) published at [fanout/pushpin](https://hub.docker.com/r/fanout/pushpin/)) to handle websocket connections, and to publish events on a given to the clients subscribed to that channel.
 - A backend process (run from a [docker container](https://github.com/beaucronin/restream/blob/master/backend/Dockerfile) published at [beaucronin/restream-backend](https://hub.docker.com/r/beaucronin/restream-backend/)) that manages subscriptions and tracks the state associated with each channel.
 This includes making sure that exactly one polling loop is enabled for each channel that currently has subscribers.
 This process is implemented as a [tornado web server](https://github.com/beaucronin/restream/blob/master/backend/web/app.py), and it uses